kchenery/gwn-docker/README.md

 This will run a container named `gwn`.

 ## Modifying the internal configuration

 1. Connect to the container with: `docker exec -it gwn /bin/bash`
 2. Run: `cd /gwn`
 3. Run: `./gwn config`

+## Docker compose

+You can do the building and running of the container with `docker compose up -d` too.